frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_settings.md

 * **Default Medical Code Standard**: ERPNext Healthcare allows you to use multiple Medical Code Standards.
 Here, you can also select the default Medical Code Standard.

 * **Collect Fee for Patient Registration**: If you enable this, all new Patients you create will be _Disabled_ by default and will only be enabled after Invoicing the Registration Fee.
-To create an Invoice and record the Payment Receipt, you can use the "Invoice Patient Registration" button in the Patient document.
+To create an Invoice and record the Payment Receipt, you can use the **Invoice Patient Registration** button in the Patient document.
 Also note that all ERPNext Healthcare documents, filter out Patient records that are disabled.

 * **Registration Fee**: You can set the Registration Fee to be collected here if you have checked "Collect Fee for Patient Registration".